We’ve all been in situations where our dogs ate something that they weren’t supposed to.

 Some vets might also do a blood sample.
 All of this will help identify whether anything is poisoning your dog or not.

-After that, your vet will find out where the foil is located and whether it needs manual extraction from your dog’s body.
+After that, your vet will determine where the foil is and whether it needs manual extraction from your dog’s body.
 For this, they might do an X-Ray, ultrasound, or an endoscopy depending on what will help locate the foil more accurately.

 Most of the time, vets will prescribe some laxatives and anti-toxins to counter the effects of the toxic food and prevent constipation or intestinal blockage.
 But in some rare cases where the dog has ingested a lot of foil, the vet might have to conduct a surgery to remove it manually.